Deep-Thakkar-1910/Dice-Game/README.md

 on both the scenario the side changes and the 1st player to reach the score of 20 wins.

 access the game through this link https://deep-thakkar-1910.github.io/Dice-Game/

+Right now the game worls fine only for laptop's, pc's or on desktop site.

+Future Work :
+Make the website fully responsive add a seprate instructions page within the website.